 This is the process of thoroughly washing your hair to remove dirt that has been built up.
-Shampooing should be done with great caution because it tends to leave our hair dry hence why I normally shampoo once a month.
+Shampooing should be done with great caution because it tends to leave our hair dry; hence why I usually shampoo once a month.

-This is normally done after shampooing to assist in a thorough rinse to form a coat that will leave hair looking and feeling smoother.
+This is typically done after shampooing to assist in a thorough rinse to form a coat that will leave hair looking and feeling smoother.

 This is done after conditioning.
-With normal conditioners, we rinse off the product after our immediate washes but with deep conditioners, we rinse out the product after a couple of minutes.
-I normally wait between 20-30 minutes.
-Deep conditioners relatively work the same as conditioners, except that deep conditioners penetrate our scalps more leaving our hair healthier and stronger.
+With standard conditioners, we rinse off the product after our next washes, but with deep conditioners, we rinse out the product after a couple of minutes.
+I usually wait between 20-30 minutes.
+Deep conditioners relatively work the same as conditioners, except that deep conditioners penetrate our scalps more, leaving our hair healthier and stronger.